Skip to content

 • Avoid spaces; use hyphens instead: bad-schoenborn.

-• Ensure the Area value in the source, community settings, and routing rule are identical.
+• Ensure the Area value in the source, place settings, and routing rule are identical.

 Structuring routing rules